Is Microsoft undervalued based on future cash flows and its price relative to the stock market?

 - Expected to be above the Software industry average.

-- An improvement in Microsoft's performance (ROE) is expected over the next 3 years.
+- A decline in Microsoft's performance (ROE) is expected over the next 3 years.

 Future performance checks